Subject Source: Library of Congress Subject Headings

 "Simplicity.
 An Analysis of the role of simplicity in architecture and its development by the Religious Society of Friends"

-Scope and Content note This collection is comprised of the single volume manuscript of Frederick Charles Thum's M.F.A. thesis for Princeton University, entitled "Simplicity.
-An Analysis of the role of simplicity in architecture and its development by the Religious Society of Friends."
-The manuscript explores the architectural evolution of the Quaker meeting house, and includes the following chapters: The Problem-Proper Relationship of the Needs of Man, The Key-simplicity, History of the Quakers, Quaker Simplicity,...
+Overview Frederick Charles Thum's M.F.A. thesis., entitled "Simplicity.
+An Analysis of the role of simplicity in architecture and its development by the Religious Society of Friends," explores the architectural evolution of the Quaker meeting house, and includes the following chapters: The Problem-Proper Relationship of the Needs of Man, The Key-simplicity, History of the Quakers, Quaker Simplicity, Meeting House Development in England, Plans for the Holy Experiment, James Portius and the Carpenters...